Cable tie

-A cable tie (also known as a hose tie, zip tie, or tie wrap) is a type of fastener for holding items together, primarily electrical cables and wires.
+A cable tie (also known as a hose tie, panduit, tie wrap, wire tie, zap-straps, or zip tie) is a type of fastener for holding items together, primarily electrical cables and wires.
 Because of their low cost, ease of use, and binding strength, cable ties are ubiquitous, finding use in a wide range of other applications.
 Cable ties were first manufactured by Thomas & Betts under the brand name Ty-Rap.

 The common cable tie, normally made of nylon, has a flexible tape section with teeth that engage with a pawl in the head to form a ratchet so that as the free end of the tape section is pulled the cable tie tightens and does not come undone.
+When the mouthpiece is inserted through the grooves and pulled tight, it creates a secure, adjustable loop, which locks in place like a knot.
 Some ties include a tab that can be depressed to release the ratchet so that the tie can be loosened or removed, and possibly reused.
-Stainless steel versions, some coated with a rugged plastic, cater for exterior applications and hazardous environments.
+Stainless steel versions, some coated with a rugged plastic, have been developed for exterior applications and hazardous environments.